unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

 1. The download contains a folder called *docker*.
 Open a terminal (such as *cmd* or *PowerShell* on Windows) and navigate to the `docker` folder.

     **Note: All subsequent commands are run from a terminal from this directory.**
 1. Start Docker.
+    - On Windows and Mac, start the Docker program.
+    - On Linux, run *docker* from the command line in a shell with administrator privileges.
 1. Check that Docker is running.

     You can check if Docker is running with the command `docker info`.
-If it returns an error, then it is not running.
-Otherwise, it returns status information about the Docker installation.
+    - If it returns an error, then it is not running.
+This error may happen if Docker was run without administrator privileges.
+    - On success, it returns status information about the Docker installation.
 1. Open a terminal and navigate to the `docker` folder.
 1. Run this command to log into Docker:
     ```bash